 I live in West Yorkshire on the edge of the South Pennines.
 The surrounding upland landscape holds a stark, dramatic beauty, but I also consider it to be relatively ecologically impoverished, with dominant land management regimes leaving little opportunity for native wildlife to thrive.
 In Rewilding I imagine an alternative reality where humans have rebalanced their relationship with other species, natural habitats are restored, and nature is back.
 The piece takes the form of two halves, the first set within the current landscape, and the second an exploration of the range of habitats which might prevail in a more ecologically balanced alternative.
 The re-imagined landscape is not beyond the bounds of possibility - all species and scenes included could be present if we chose.

-My inspiration for Rewilding came from reflecting on the wider body of ecological sound art I have experienced and read about, and how I might make my own creative contribution to raising environmental awareness, and promoting pro-environmental change through art.
+My inspiration for Rewilding came from reflecting on the wider body of ecological sound art I have experienced and read about, and how I might make my own creative contribution to raising environmental awareness.
 More information on building the piece, the research behind it, and other examples of ecological sound art can be found on a blog dedicated to the project.

 (For best playback , and if your device & internet connection can handle it, go to the cog icon on the right side of the playback bar an select 1080p from the drop down menu)